 Quiet ground supply voltage to input buffers of I/O banks.
 Within the package, the GNDQ plane is decoupled from the simultaneous switching noise originated from the output buffer ground domain.
-This minimizes the noise transfer within the package, and improves input signal integrity.
+This minimizes the noise transfer within the package and improves input signal integrity.
 GNDQ needs to always be connected on the board to GND.
+Note: In FG256, FG484, and FG676 packages, GNDQ and GND pins are connected within the package and are labeled as GND pins in the respective package pin assignment tables.